roryokane/jquery-format-phone/README.md

     $('input[type="text"]').formatsPhone();

-Now all text inputs on that page will format phone numbers.
+With that code, all text inputs on that page will format phone numbers.

 ### TODO